SapanPatibandha/DotNetMongoDbAPI/README.md

 1. **Open your `appsettings.json` file** in your .NET Core project.

-2. **Locate the Firestore configuration section**, which should look like this:
+2. **Locate the database configuration section**, which should look like this:

    ```json
    "MongoDB": {